 Room in Rome

-Kyle: So what's wrong with the movie than?
+Kyle: So what's wrong with the movie then?

 Ven: Maybe the dialogue just sucks?

-When discussing Blue Is The Warmest Colour, he talks about the graphic sex scenes, and says that while he can't show them, he can re-enact them.
+- When discussing Blue Is the Warmest Color, he talks about the graphic sex scenes, and says that while he can't show them, he can re-enact them.
 Cue a hand holding up an open pair of scissors, another hand doing the same and then both hands shoving the scissors against each other.

 Kyle: I can see tiny Cossacks riding over your pores.
 This skin tag looks like St. Basil's cathedral.
 Your stretch marks remind me of the aftermath of the Battle of Stalingrad.

-Kyle discussed the overused theme song, noting the strange pronunciation.
+- Kyle discusses the overused theme song, noting the strange pronunciation.

 Kyle: "It sounds like she's saying Loving Stringers."